CrossRef/rest-api-doc/rest_api.md

 - v32, 2016-10-27, document rate limit headers
 - v33, 2016-11-07, guidance on when to use `offset` vs `cursor`
 - v34, 2017-04-26, document support for HTTPS.
 Update examples to use HTTPS.
+- v35, 2017-04-26, document use of head reqeusts to determine `existence`

 ## Background